skullk1d/threejs-sandbox/README.md

 The current master project is an example of a Minecraft game world where you can let Steve run around.
 The view is 3rd person with an orbiting camera control.

-**The working directory must be hosted on a server, such as localhost, in order to run!**
+**Clone your working directory onto hosted on a server, such as localhost, and then run index.html**

 Controls:
 ---------